If you feel threatened or unsafe

 - Do not put your hands between dogs that are fighting unless you know how to intervene safely.

-- Contact a vet or emergency vet if your dog is injured, bitten, overheated, limping, distressed, or unwell.
+- Contact a vet or emergency vet if your dog is bitten, overheated, limping, bleeding, distressed, or unwell.

 - Report unsafe owner behaviour in Dog Meetup once you and your dog are safe.

-- Do not send money, gift cards, bank details, login codes, ID documents, or private photos.
+- Do not send money, gift cards, bank details, login codes, ID documents, private photos, or account recovery information.

-- Be cautious if a user avoids normal dog-related details, changes stories, refuses public meetups, or creates urgency.
+- Be cautious if a user avoids dog-related details, changes their story, refuses public meetups, creates urgency, or asks to move to another app quickly.

 - Report the profile as suspicious and block the account.

-- If payment fraud or identity theft has happened, contact your bank or relevant authority as soon as possible.
+- If payment fraud, identity theft, or bank compromise has happened, contact your bank or relevant authority as soon as possible.

 Report to Dog Meetup